Can Autonomous Truck Hacking Put El Paso Drivers In Danger?

 Self-driving cars and autonomous vehicle features are a new and uncharted area of the law.
 There are not yet comprehensive statutes which address liability for truck accidents caused by autonomous features.
 Nonetheless, injury victims still have the right to be compensated for their losses, even when a self-driving vehicle was involved.
 In some cases, a transportation company may be legally responsible for a truck accident because it failed to take reasonable precautions or implement basic security measures against cyber attacks.
 In other cases, a driver who was tasked with monitoring the vehicle may be liable for failing to recognize the attack immediately and resume manual control of the vehicle.
 In rare cases where a hacker is discovered and prosecuted, he or she may be held liable for damage caused by the cyber attack in addition to criminal penalties.

 Liability in a particular case will depend upon the specific facts and circumstances of the accident.
-An El Paso truck accident attorney can help guide victims through the claims process, so they can focus on a speedy recovery.
+An El Paso truck accident lawyer can help guide victims through the claims process, so they can focus on a speedy recovery.

 Michael J. Gopin has practiced law in El Paso since 1987.
 Even after more than 30 years, he still remembers his first jury case.
 He graduated from the University of Texas in Austin in 1983 with a bachelor of business administration, majoring in accounting.
 He received his juris doctorate degree from St. Mary’s School of Law in San Antonio.
 Michael has successfully handled countless cases of medical malpractice, product liability, personal injury, and nursing home negligence.
 He enjoys helping people “get their lives back in order” by providing high-quality legal representation and compassionate customer service.